open-telemetry/oteps/text/entities/0256-entities-data-model.md

 Alternative proposals were made [here](https://docs.google.com/document/d/1PLPSAnWvFWCsm6meAj6OIVDBvxsk983V51WugF0NgVo/edit) and
 [here](https://docs.google.com/document/d/1bLmkQSv35Fi6Wbe4bAqQ-_JS7XWIXWbvuirVmAkz4a4/edit)
-to use a different structure for entity ID field.
+to use a different structure for entity Id field.

-We rejected these proposals in favour of the ID field proposed in this OTEP for the following reasons:
+We rejected these proposals in favour of the Id field proposed in this OTEP for the following reasons:

-- The flat set of key/value attributes is widely used elsewhere in OpenTelemetry as Resource attributes, as Scope attributes, as Metric datapoint attributes, etc. so it is conceptually consistent with the rest of Otel.
+- The map of key/value attributes is widely used elsewhere in OpenTelemetry as Resource attributes, as Scope attributes, as Metric datapoint attributes, etc. so it is conceptually consistent with the rest of OTel.

 - We already have a lot of machinery that works well with this definition of attributes, for example OTTL language has syntax for working with attributes, or Collector's pdata